 In 1963, J.W.
 Gallagher, a skilled woodworker, sawed a dreadnought guitar in half in order to figure out how it was made.
 J.W. had recently lost his job making scale-model airplanes and rockets when the Slingerland drum factory in Shelbyville, Tenn., hired him to set up a production line for their new Shelby guitar.
 The Shelby was an inexpensive guitar that served as Slingerland’s foray outside of drumstick making.
 J.W. and his son, Don, worked in the Slingerland factory for a few years, but J.W. wanted to build instruments with the same quality and care that he put into his furniture.
 So, in 1965, J.W.
 Gallagher built the first Gallagher guitar.
 The Gallagher Guitar Company has been producing quality handmade guitars ever since.

-J.W. first saw legendary guitarist Doc Watson.
-He introduced himself while Doc and his son, Merle, were picking under a tree.
+J.W. first saw legendary guitarist Doc Watson at this festival.
+Later, he introduced himself while Doc and his son, Merle, were picking under a tree.
 After the festival, J.W. and Don stopped by Doc’s house so Doc could try out the guitars.
 Doc was partial to the G-50, but J.W. hadn’t wanted the blemished instrument to be out in the world, so they made a deal.
-J.W. allowed Doc to have the guitar and play it for as long as he wanted, so long as he gave it back when he didn’t want to play it anymore.
+After it all, J.W. allowed Doc to have the guitar and play it for as long as he wanted, so long as he gave it back when he didn’t want to play it anymore.

 David Mathis lived in nearby Murfreesboro: “I learned my first guitar chords on a Gallagher from a man who had a 1967 Gallagher G-50.
 When I heard the company had closed its doors, I started thinking about what could be done to keep it going.”
 David Mathis approached Stephen and this eventually led to acquiring Gallagher Guitar Co. with the support of Don and Stephen by the end of September 2019.
-The transfer of assets includes all the patterns, molds, and machines that have been used to produce some of the finest acoustic guitars made in America over the last 55 years.
+The transfer of assets includes all the original Gallagher patterns, molds, and machines.
+In short, these are the same tools responsible for the finest acoustic guitars made over the last 55 years.
 On top of that, they are still in use today.
 In fact, some of the jigs and equipment pieces still used today were originally made by J.W.
 Gallagher.

 Gallagher guitars are built by hand in limited number.
 Making a Gallagher guitar takes 3 months and 70-80 hours of labor.
 The workmanship on all Gallagher guitars is the same regardless of price or model.
 The difference in cost of the various models is governed by the cost of materials and the amount and type of trim used.